 Even if your favorite holiday snack isn’t on the list, you might be able to still enjoy it if you make a few modifications to the recipe.
-When making your favorite holiday treats consider using whole wheat flour instead of traditional flour this is not only healthier for you, but does reduce the amount of carbohydrates or sugars you consume.
+When making your favorite holiday treats consider using whole wheat flour instead of traditional flour this is not only healthier for you, but does reduce the number of carbohydrates or sugars you consume.

 Another recipe modification you can do is to reduce the amount of sugar used.
 Just because a recipe says to use 3 cups sugar doesn’t mean you have to use that much.
 You can cut down on the amount used or use a healthier option to sweeten your treats such as molasses or dark chocolate.